bbepis/XUnity.AutoTranslator/README.md

 `DetectDuplicateTextureNames` specifies that the plugin should identify which image names are duplicated and update the configuration with these names automatically. **Never redistribute the mod with this enabled.**

 `EnableLegacyTextureLoading` specifies that the plugin should use attempt to load images differently, which may be relevant if the unity engine is old (verified with versions less than 5.3).
-This should be used unless the images that are loaded are not the ones that you expected.
+This should not be used unless the images that are loaded are not the ones that you expected.

+`CacheTexturesInMemory` specifies that all translation textures should be kept in memory to optimize performance.
+Can be disabled to improve performance

 `TextureHashGenerationStrategy` specifies how images are identified.
 When images are stored, the game will need some way of associating them with the image that it has to replace.
 This is done through a hash-value that is stored in square brackets in each image file name, like this: `file_name [0223B639A2-6E698E9272].png`.
 This configuration specifies how these hash-values are generated: